thoughtspot/thoughtspot.github.io/_release/free-trial.md

 {: id="password-creation-checklist"}
 ### Password creation checklist

 We redesigned the account creation page to clarify the password requirements for new users.
 Now, when you first log in to Free Trial, the password verification checklist appears.
-Your password must meet the following requirements:
+Your password must contain:

-- The password must be 8 characters or more in length.
+- 8 or more characters
-- The password must include at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character.
-- The password must pass a complexity test based on an external library.
-This test ensures password complexity and uniqueness by checking for known patterns or words that are too simple.
-If the password is not complex enough, ThoughtSpot rejects it, even if it fulfills the other requirements.
-Refer to the [Dropbox password library](https://github.com/dropbox/zxcvbn){: target="_blank"} for more information.
-- The password cannot use certain blocked words.
-By default, the blocked words are: your username and any part of your display name.
+- At least one uppercase letter
+- At least one lowercase letter
+- At least one number
+- At least one special character ( !, #, $, etc.)

 ![]({{ site.baseurl }}/images/free-trial-password-checklist.png "Password creation checklist")